Crucified Nun is Killed in Exorcism

 What does it mean to lose one's faith?
 It seems to imply that faith is a good thing.
 Nobody says oh, I lost my cancer but one is well understood if he/she says I lost my vision or my purse.

-History-research shows that Nazareth didn't exist until 40 years after the alleged birth of our savior there.
+History-research shows that Nazareth didn't exist until 40 years after the alleged birth of your savior there.
 No historian form that time ever heard of Him.
 There was no Jesus, no Moses... there were never any captive Jews in Egypt, for example; any Egyptologist will freely tell you that.
 The book of Mormon is made up...
 I could go on.
 My point is that knowing this stuff saves one like you, one with a brain, a lot of unnecessary anguish.

 LINKS: answers.yahoo.com/question